chikara-chan/react-power/README.md

 ## Introduction

-Front-end development toolkit includes full-featured scripts powered by React ecosystem.
+Command line toolkit includes full-featured scripts powered by React ecosystem.

 Quickly start a web app development with none configuration, or optionally add a minimal config file when needed.